rimij405/notes/third-year/fall/IGME309/week02/06-singletons/06-notes.md

 ***

-Lecture #6 - Singletons
+## Lecture #6 - Singletons

-#### I. Scope.
+	I. Scope.
-	1. Scope relies on the curly braces. "{}"
+		A. Scope relies on the curly braces. "{}"
-	2. A variable allocated in a scope will live in the stack.
+		B. A variable allocated in a scope will live in the stack.
 			1. If we work with a pointer:
-			1. The pointer variable itself will live in the stack.
+			2. The pointer variable itself will live in the stack.
-			2. The address its pointing to should live in the heap.
+			3. The address its pointing to should live in the heap.